googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.Common/docs/index.md

 ## Troubleshooting Logging

-Sometimes it is neccessary to diagnose log operations.
+Sometimes it is necessary to diagnose log operations.
 It might be that logging is failing or that you simply cannot find where the logs are being stored in Google Cloud Logging.
 What follows are a couple of code samples that can be useful to find out what might be wrong with logging operations.